jank-lang/jank/book/src/reference/error/parse/invalid-keyword.md

 # parse/invalid-keyword
-Invalid keyword.

-## Additional explanation
-This happens when a keyword form is lexically valid but cannot be resolved or interned as a keyword.
+This happens when a keyword form is lexically valid but still cannot be resolved or interned as a keyword.

 ## Mitigations
-Use a valid keyword name and, for auto-resolved keywords, make sure the namespace or alias exists.
+Use a valid keyword name.
+For auto-resolved keywords, make sure the namespace or alias exists.